Inder-Dhillon/imdad-reddit/README.md

 Now if someone in the future (_Hi future human, I'm Dad._) sees this and the account is dead you know what happened.

 **Edit:** Rate Limited to one comment per 2 minutes to not be as spammy, I don't want the account to go down.
+**Edit 2:** People started to find it annoying, rate limiting to one comment every 20 minutes.